Lithium-Silicon Batteries Poised to Replace Graphite and Create and Better, Faster, Cheaper Battery

 What are Lithium-Silicon Batteries?

-There are three basic components of a lithium-ion battery: the positive cathode, negative anode, and an electrolyte to facilitate the passing of electrons.
+There are three basic components of a lithium-ion battery: the positive cathode, the negative anode, and an electrolyte to facilitate the passing of electrons.
 For products such as electric vehicles and power tools, we’re primarily looking at a nickel-rich cathode.

 For the anode, today’s lithium-ion batteries typically use graphite.
 Lithium-silicon batteries simply swap it for a silicon-rich anode instead.